You might have heard of the NEAR Protocol and wondered what the fuss was about. Does the project have potential, or is it another shitcoin?

 Is NEAR Protocol Deflationary?

 The NEAR Protocol isn’t deflationary due to the 5% inflation per year.
-The project does burn transaction fees and if a smart contract is involved 30% of the fees go to the creator.
+The project does burn transaction fees, and if a smart contract is involved, 30% of the fees go to the creator.

-Deflationary means the supply drops so each coin is worth more.
-This is the opposite of inflation when a country prints TONS of money and your money gets worth even less.
+Deflationary means the supply drops, so each coin is worth more.
+This is the opposite of inflation, when a country prints TONS of money, and your money gets worth even less.

-For example, Bitcoin supply is dropping and this means it’s deflationary.
+For example, Bitcoin supply is dropping, and this means it’s deflationary.
 Low supply and high demand mean a price increase.
-Of course, there still HAS to be demand right?
+Of course, there still HAS to be demand, right?

 The coin is used to…

-• Pay for transaction fees.
+- Pay for transaction fees.

-• Governance (vote on stuff).
+- Governance (vote on stuff).

-• On-chain data storage
+- On-chain data storage

-• Rewarding validators and stakers.
+- Rewarding validators and stakers.

-• Helps pay developers to develop on the blockchain.
+- Helps pay developers to develop on the blockchain.

-Many early investors have them locked.
-This means they can only sell their coins after a certain amount of time.
-This means to be careful of these dates because early investors might want to sell their coins and this could drive the price down.
+This means to be careful of these dates because early investors might want to sell their coins, and this could drive the price down.

-The good news is staking (where coins are locked) I wrote how staking works HERE, and fee burn can help but the supply is still increasing as you can see from the chart below.
+The good news is staking (where coins are locked), I wrote how staking works HERE, and fee burn can help, but the supply is still increasing, as you can see from the chart below.

 Conclusion

-I hope this blog post might have been a little helpful, bye for now.
+I hope this blog post might have been a little helpful.
+Bye for now.